ansh-info/Industrial-Scale-Penicillin-Simulation/README.md

 ## Acknowledgements
 We would like to thank the original dataset creator and Kaggle for providing the platform to share this data.

-## Contact Information
-For any queries or feedback, please contact [anshkumar.info@gmail.com].